Easy Sourdough Garlic Naan Bread Recipe

 Instructions:

-- Prepare the Dough: In a large mixing bowl, combine the active sourdough starter, flour, yogurt, milk, olive oil, salt, garlic powder and baking powder.
+- Prepare the Dough: In a large mixing bowl, combine the active sourdough starter, flour, yogurt, milk, olive oil, salt, and garlic powder..
 Mix until all the ingredients are well combined.
 If the dough feels too dry, add water a little at a time until the dough comes together.
 The dough should be more on the firm side, so resist adding too much water.
 Just enough until it comes together.

 - Knead the Dough: Turn the dough out onto your work surface and knead for about 5-7 minutes until smooth and elastic.
 Place the dough back in the bowl, cover with a damp cloth, and let it rest for 4-8 hours at room temperature or until it has doubled in size.
 The resting time will vary greatly depending on factors like room temperature and strength of starter.